 Safety leadership

-Being a safety leader isn’t just about managing direct reports.
-It’s about setting an example for everyone within the site or company to follow.
+To begin with, being a safety leader goes beyond managing direct reports.
+More importantly, it involves setting an example for everyone across the site or company to follow.
 When you’re setting goals for yourself, think about how your behavior might influence frontline workers, direct reports, and senior leadership.

-Here are a few ideas of goals that cater to each of those three groups:
+Here are a few ideas of goals for safety professionals that cater to each of those three groups:

 Frontline workers: